This Is Why Angelina Jolie Believes The U.N. Is Failing Women & Children In Conflict Zones

 Angelina Jolie, a special envoy of the United Nations refugee agency, UNHRC, and Goodwill Ambassador, spoke about this important issue at a major U.N. peacekeeping summit on Thursday.

-The actor said that those who have been abused by international troops deserve justice, and underscored how instances of sexual abuse committed by peacekeepers have damaged the organisation’s reputation.
+The actor said that those who have been abused by international troops deserve justice, and underscored how instances of sexual abuse committed by peacekeepers have damaged the organization’s reputation.

 Angelina Jolie, a special envoy of the United Nations refugee agency, UNHRC, and Goodwill Ambassador, spoke about this important issue at a major U.N. peacekeeping summit on Thursday.

-The actor said that those who have been abused by international troops deserve justice, and underscored how instances of sexual abuse committed by peacekeepers have damaged the organisation’s reputation.
+The actor said that those who have been abused by international troops deserve justice, and underscored how instances of sexual abuse committed by peacekeepers have damaged the organization’s reputation.

 “We all know that the credibility of U.N. peacekeeping has been sadly undermined by the actions of a few intolerable cases of women and children being sexually exploited by the very people in charge of protecting them,” she said, according to The Guardian.